-Cardiff and Vale College Group has a moral and statutory duty to promote the welfare of the children and adult at risks and safeguard them from abuse.
+Cardiff and Vale College has a moral and statutory duty to promote the welfare of the children and vulnerable adults and safeguard them from abuse.
 This Policy states these responsibilities, in response to current legislation and guidance.
-The College Group has a zero tolerance approach to abuse and other harmful behaviour.
+The College has a zero tolerance approach to abuse and other harmful behaviour.

-This Policy applies to all staff, Governors and others who work in direct contact with learners in the Group.
-Abuse may take place both outside and inside of the College setting; everyone who is part of the College community is responsible for safeguarding, promoting and protecting the welfare of children and adult at risks.
+This Policy applies to all staff, Governors and others who work in direct contact with learners in the College.
+Abuse may take place both outside and inside of the College setting; everyone who is part of the College community is responsible for safeguarding, promoting and protecting the welfare of children and vulnerable adults.
 This responsibility refers to individuals when they are both in and out of College and includes use of the internet and electronic communication devices such as email, mobile phones, games consoles, social networking sites etc, regardless of ownership of the communication device.